 Seeds can be removed from ripe fruit.
 Make sure to remove as much of the pulp from the seed as possible and then let them dry on newspaper or paper towels.
 If you dry them on paper towels, the seeds will stick.
 You can then store them right on the paper towel in a plastic bag (be sure to label them!) until it is time to sow in the spring.
 Then, simply cut around the seeds and the whole thing can be replanted.

 Once you have harvested the seeds, make sure to dry them thoroughly so they don’t mold.
 Then, store each different type of seed in its own individual container clearly labeled.
 Keep them in a cool, dry area.
 The refrigerator is a great place to store seeds.
 Use either silica gel or 2 tablespoons of powdered milk wrapped in a tissue and placed inside the packet of seeds to ensure that they stay dry.
-Replace the packet every 5-6 months.
-Most seeds will last for 3 years.
+Replace the packet every five to six months.
+Most seeds will last for three years.

 Seed Saving Activities